KIMBOSAURUS1/DM1143D-Ideation-and-Prototyping-FA18-McDermott/readings.md

 # Readings

+On this page you will find information on accessing required readings.
+Visit the [reading response page](reading_responses.md) for guideliness on how to write and submit your reading response.

 #### Design For the Real World

 The key text for this course is Victor Papanek's *Design for The Real World: Human Ecology and Social Change* (2nd